Florian-Thomas/chess_game/README.md

 # Chess game with Monte-Carlo Tree Search Algorithm and Minimax

 This chess game can be played against an Artificial Intelligence algorithm based on Monte-Carlo Tree Search and Minimax algorithms.
-It is also possible to play against another human player or to watch 2 AI play against each other.
+It is also possible to play against another human player or to watch 2 AIs play against each other.
 The maximum allowed time for the AI turn needs to be specified at the beginning of the game.
 ## Run